-See the £3 bn haul COP had already amassed in 2009
+See the £3 billion haul COP had already amassed in 2009

 Read the power to imprison loving sister for 7 weeks until released by court of appeal.
 This is COP 2017

-A Daily Mail campaign, scandals exposure, and the COP, being even more secretive, than the care courts, forced a six month, court opt out ,media transparency pilot scheme . https://www.judiciary.gov.uk/publications/transparency-pilot-court-of-protection/
+A Daily Mail campaign, scandals exposure and the COP being even more secretive than the care courts, forced a six month, court opt out ,media transparency pilot scheme .

-From a fundamental perspective, as the right to privacy is personal, it is of concern, that the state, thinks, it, has the right to exercise a citizen’s personal right.
+From a fundamental perspective, as the right to privacy is personal, it is of concern that the state takes it upon themselves to exercise a citizen’s personal right.

-But, the MCA, via the Court of Protection, makes the state omnipotent .
+As the MCA via the Court of Protection has made the state omnipotent .

 It, can decide if a citizen wants to be processed in secret, along with all his other decisions.